Understand why we test:

-In one of the sample apps (like Deskbot):
+In one of the sample apps that are

-- Run the Rspec and the Cucumber tests.
+Run unit and integration tests.
 All tests should pass.

-- Find an RSpec example and break an expectation.
+Find an RSpec unit test and break an expectation.
 See what happens when you re-run the test.

-- Find a Cucumber scenario and break an expection.
+Find an RSpec feature test and break an expectation.
 See what happens when you re-run the test.

-- Write a Cucumber feature for CRUDing movies in your MovieDB application.
+Write a feature test for CRUDing movies in your MovieDB application.

-- Write the feature once on your own, using Capybara to talk to the simulated browser.
-Make a commit.
+Use Capybara to talk to the simulated browser.